kevgo/vscode-markdown-ide/README.md

 #### configuration

-Possible configuration settings in the VSCode Preferences pane:
+You can configure this extension via these settings in the VSCode Preferences
+pane:

 <a type="configurationOptions">